Bhanubpsn/Tip-Calculator/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This mini Project has the following features/tools -> -Use of Scaffold and Material Design.
+-Use of Themes.
+-Use of Slider Bar, TextField, Navigation Buttons.